Sign up

 Story Train - Ordering Pictures

-Story Train is a fun sequencing activity where children arrange pictures in specific orders to tell a story or show a process.
+Story Train is a sequencing activity where children arrange pictures in specific orders to tell a story or show a process.
 This activity helps children to understand concepts such as time, order, and how events are connected.
 Sequencing also supports language development, comprehension, and logical thinking.

 Develops ability to: